- All Classes

 - Summer Intensives

 - Evaluate a Class

 We send artists and artisans to teach woodworking and visual arts in schools and community centers throughout Boston.
 There, students of all ages experience the joys of making things by hand, using imagination, building skills and taking creative risks.

 School & Community Partnerships

 We believe all young people have the right to great art education and opportunities.
-Through our School & Community Partnerships, we bring art instruction to young people where they are, in schools and community sites.
-We work to increase access for all and provide in-depth art experiences for those wanting more.
-We also offer training and support for teachers.
-As the needs of our communities change, our partnerships continue to evolve.
+Through our School & Community Partnerships, we bring art instruction to young people where they live, work and play.

 Our high-quality classes take place across Boston—in schools, libraries and community centers.
 We reach children who may not receive art, woodworking or tinkering classes anywhere else.